Safety instrumented systems and security standards

-Join as a site member and watch the free cybersecurity for industrial automation and control systems (IACS) webinar
+Join as a site member and watch a free cybersecurity video and other member-only content

 IEC 61511: Functional safety of safety instrumented systems for the process industry sector.
 This standard is now variously known as IEC 61511 edition 2:2016 or BS EN 61511:2017 in UK and ISA 61511 in the USA.

 If it isn't SECURE it isn't SAFE, John Cusimano & Paul Rostick, AIChE paper, April 2018. https://www.aesolns.com/news-resources/white-papers/cybersecurity-white-papers/